mnavaidd/Statistics-with-R-Specialization/Inferential Statistics/README.md

-# Introduction-to-Probability-and-Data
+# Inferential Statistics

-This course introduces you to sampling and exploring data, as well as basic probability theory and Bayes' rule.
-You will examine various types of sampling methods, and discuss how such methods can impact the scope of inference.
-A variety of exploratory data analysis techniques will be covered, including numeric summary statistics and basic data visualization.
+This course covers commonly used statistical inference methods for numerical and categorical data.
+You will learn how to set up and perform hypothesis tests, interpret p-values, and report the results of your analysis in a way that is interpretable for clients or the public.
+Using numerous data examples, you will learn to report estimates of quantities in a way that expresses the uncertainty of the quantity of interest.
 You will be guided through installing and using R and RStudio (free statistical software), and will use this software for lab exercises and a final project.
-The concepts and techniques in this course will serve as building blocks for the inference and modeling courses in the Specialization.
+The course introduces practical tools for performing data analysis and explores the fundamental concepts necessary to interpret and report results for both categorical and numerical data

-* Week 1 - About Introduction to Probability and Data
+* Week 1 - Central Limit Theorem and Confidence Interval
-* Week 2 - Exploratory Data Analysis and Introduction to Inference
+* Week 2 - Inference and Significance
-* Week 3 - Introduction to Probability
+* Week 3 - Inference for Comparing Means
-* Week 4 - Probability Distributions
+* Week 4 - Inference for Proportions
 * Week 5 - Data Analysis Project